pontesgm4/HadGEM3-GC5_palaeo/step3_make_atmos/step2_interp_replace_lsm_topo_dumps.md

 **How to run**

-`step6` is an arg parser script and must be run as following:
+`step6` is an arg parser script and must be run as follows:

 ```text
 python step6_interp_input_dumps_noVeg_mule.py qparm.ash -o qrparm.ash.LP